bwang514/PerformanceNet/README.md

 ```
 ## Scripts

+> __Below we assume the working directory is the repository root.__

-We provide several scripts for easy managing the experiments.
+We provide the scripts for easy managing the experiments.

 ### Train a new model